DA-MUSIC: Data-Driven DoA Estimation via Deep Augmented MUSIC Algorithm: Numerical Evaluations

-To compare the resolution of the algorithms, Fig.~\ref{fig:resolutionCap} shows the \ac{rmspe} for localizing $d=2$ non-coherent signals, which are located close together with a $\Delta \theta$ distance from each other.
-The \ac{mb} \ac{music} algorithm is shown to collapse when the angular difference approaches $\Delta\theta \approx 0.1$ radians, while the deep augmented \ac{music} demonstrates a constant low error for all $\Delta\theta$, indicating its improved resolution.
+To compare the resolution of the algorithms, Fig.~\ref{fig:resolutionCap} shows the \ac{rmspe} for localizing $D=2$ non-coherent signals, which are located close together at a $\Delta \theta$ distance from each other.
+The \ac{mb} \ac{music} algorithm is shown to collapse when the angular difference approaches $\Delta\theta \approx 0.1$ radians, while \ac{damusic} demonstrates a constant low error for all $\Delta\theta$, indicating its improved resolution.

-Finally, Fig.~\ref{fig:mismatch} depicts the \ac{rmspe} achieved when each element of the steering vector $\gvec{a}(\cdot)$ is corrupted with zero-mean Gaussian noise, leading to a mismatch from the values used to compute the spatial spectrum.
-The deep augmented \ac{music} is shown to learn to overcome such mismatches in the array geometry from the data.
-This indicates the improved robustness to array mismatch of the deep augmented \ac{music} compared to its \ac{mb} counterpart.
+Next, we evaluate \ac{damusic} in the presence of a mismatch in the array geometry.
+Fig.~\ref{fig:mismatch} depicts the \ac{rmspe} achieved when each element of the steering vector $\vect{a}(\cdot)$ is corrupted with zero-mean Gaussian noise, leading to a mismatch from the values used to compute the spatial spectrum.
+Indicating improved robustness, \ac{damusic} is shown to overcome such mismatches in the array geometry from the data.
+The \ac{cnn}, deepMUSIC, and the Random algorithm remain unaffected as they are independent of $\vect{a}(\cdot)$.

+Fig.\ref{fig:errVsnr} depicts the performances differences when localizing $D = 5$ non-coherent signals with $T=200$ snapshots available for different \ac{snr}levels in the range of $[-20, 20]$ dB. \Ac{damusic} shows a constant low \ac{snr}for positive dB settings and without any fluctuations which slowly decreases with increasing \ac{snr}.

+We conclude the evaluation of \ac{damusic} with a known number of sources by considering the case in which the number of available snapshots $T$ is varied.
+Fig. \ref{fig:errVsnaps} depicts the performance degradation of the estimators with fewer snapshots available.
+The \ac{dd} estimators are only trained for the case $T=200$ as indicated by the circle around the $T=200$ marker, yet manage to operate with shorter sequences during inference due to the recurrent unit or by taking the covariance matrix as input.